 Various hydrogen fuel cell boats being developed

-Along with those objectives, a key impetus for the Yanmar/Toyota collaboration is the International Maritime Organization’s push to reduce emissions from global shipping to zero by the turn of the century.
+Along with working toward that national objective, a key impetus for the Yanmar/Toyota collaboration is the International Maritime Organization’s push to reduce emissions from global shipping to zero by the turn of the century.
 While the eventual goal is to have huge cargo carriers like the Ever Given of Suez Canal infamy run on hydrogen, the hydrogen fuel boat project is one of a number of projects of differing size and scope – some already in operation – that are necessary steps along the way.

 Toyota already has fuel cells working away on the Energy Observer research ship, which creates hydrogen from the sea water it travels through and is on its way to Japan after completing a zero-emission 9,000km transatlantic journey from France to Martinique.
 On a smaller, recreational boat level, H2-from-sea-water is also a fuel source for the new luxury solar electric yacht Aquon.